matthewjlutz/MASec-info-flow/README.md

 # Mapping information spread in LLM groups
 ## Overview
 We present a simple framework for analyzing the diffusion of information through a group of LLM agents.

-This project simulates a multi-agent debate where agents interact in pairs over multiple rounds to share and update their guesses based on the information received from others.
-One agent starts with the correct answer, and through a series of pairwise interactions, the correct answer should be disseminated throughout the group.
-The simulation explores how quickly a group can converge to a unanimous decision, given the dynamics of information exchange and the agents' decision-making processes powered by OpenAI's GPT API.
+One agent starts with private information about the correct answer, while the rest guess at random.
+Agents interact in pairs over multiple rounds to share information and potentially update guesses based on information received from others.
+Through pairwise interactions without replacement, in the ideal case, this correct answer should be disseminated throughout the group.
+The simulation explores whether the group can converge to a unanimous decision on the right answer, and if so how quickly.
+This project was developed as part of the Multi-Agent Security Hackathon

 ## Structure
 The project consists of three Python scripts:
-* `debate_manager.py` defines the `DebateManager` class, which manages the simulation of a group debate where agents iteratively exchange information, via pairwise interactions.
+* `debate_manager.py` defines the `DebateManager` class, which manages the simulation of a group debate where agents exchange information over multiple rounds, via pairwise interactions.
 * `agent.py`
 * `main.py`

 ## Requirements